 18. 3PLAY MEDIA

-3Play Media is a well-known transcription service provider working with Procter and Gamble, Yale University, and MIT, among other huge companies.
-You may join the company as a beginner, but you do have to be based in the US to qualify.
+3Play Media is a well-known transcription service provider that has worked with Procter and Gamble, Yale University, and MIT, among other huge companies.
+It’s easy to get into 3Play Media and they even accept beginners without experience in transcription, but you do have to be based in the US to qualify.

 With 3Play Media, work consists of correcting and formatting of files that have already been transcribed by machines.
 The company pays between $19-$30 per hour.